johnsontr/gpd/README.md

 ### 1.1.1 _[ mean_vec, diag_var_mat ] = me(hyp, meanfunc, covfunc, X, y, xs)_

+The function `me()`calculates the _marginal effect_ of a single test point.
 Core functionality of the package relies on the _me()_ function.
 For any test point xs, it calculates:

 1. the _Dx1_ vector of expected marginal effects with respect to each epxlanatory variable _k = 1, ..., D_, and
 2. the _Dx1_ vector of variances associated with the expected marginal effect.